bass6c/Image-segmentation-Chanvese-method/README.md

 # Image-segmentation-Chanvese-method

-Team projet in class that consisted to apply the Chanvese segmentation method to some images using  Python.
+ projet in class that consisted to apply the Chanvese segmentation method to some images using  Python.